Ending a Tenancy and Breaking a Lease

 because the landlord is entitled to increase the rent every 12 months.

-Keep a copy of any comparable premises being advertised at the same time in the same suburb (listings such as on www.allhomes.com.au).
+Keep a copy of any comparable premises being advertised at the same time in the same suburb (search for listings on realestate.com.au ot domain.com.au).

 If an early termination is unavoidable, you can take some steps to reduce your potential liability, by: